 Wrongful death and murder are part of two completely different court systems, tort, and criminal, and the only thing wrongful death and murder cases have in common is that a person has died too soon and that person’s family members are trying to recover compensation.

-“The main difference between wrongful death and murder is that the former occurs because of someone else’s negligence, while the latter occurs because of someone else’s intentional act,” explains our Sherman Oaks wrongful death attorney at the Mancini & Associates.
+“The main difference between wrongful death and murder is that the former occurs because of someone else’s negligence, while the latter occurs because of someone else’s intentional act,” explains our wrongful death attorney in Sherman Oaks at the Mancini & Associates.

 Typically, wrongful death lawsuits are filed by surviving family members when their loved one has died in a car accident, motorcycle accident, truck accident, slip, and fall accident, or because of a defective product or medical malpractice, among many other causes.

 Homicide, manslaughter, and murder are tried through the criminal court system, while wrongful death cases are tried through the civil tort system.
 Another difference between murder and wrongful death in California is that the family members of a murdered person are represented by a prosecutor, while plaintiffs in wrongful death cases can either represent themselves or hire an experienced wrongful death attorney in Sherman Oaks, Pasadena, or elsewhere in California.

 In a nutshell, wrongful death occurs due to the actions or omission to act of another individual, business, or entity.
 Generally, wrongful death cases are caused due to the negligence, carelessness, or recklessness of another person or entity.
 If surviving family members and their lawyer can establish the defendant’s fault, they will be entitled to monetary compensation.
 Unless the defendant has been convicted of a crime, he or she will not face criminal penalties in a wrongful death case.